-In this blog post, you will discover different viewpoints of Matterhorn, the scenic spots in Zermatt, and other things that make Zermatt worth visiting.
-This post should be beneficial to you when you are already in Zermatt or still planning to travel.
+In this blog post, you will discover different viewpoints of Matterhorn, the scenic spots in Zermatt, and other attractions/things that make Zermatt worth visiting.
+This post should benefit you when you are already in Zermatt or still planning to travel.
 If you are into hiking or love hanging in the great outdoors, this post is perfect for you!

 Everyone, especially the full-blooded wanderers and hikers, will love Zermatt.
-It is the gateway to some of the most epic sceneries in the Swiss Alps, made even more spectacular by Matterhorn.
+It is the gateway to some of the most epic scenery in the Swiss Alps, made even more spectacular by Matterhorn.

-Are you wondering where are these epic sceneries in Zermatt, I’m telling?
-Whether you’re still planning to visit or you are already there in Zermatt, worry no more.
+Are you wondering where are these epic views in Zermatt I’m talking about?
+Whether you’re still planning to visit or are already there in Zermatt, worry no more.
 Because here are the Zermatt’s scenic spots all are eager to see:

 - Riffelalp Resort